ztachip/ztachip/README.md

 The following demos are demonstrated on the [ArtyA7-100T FPGA development board](https://digilent.com/shop/arty-a7-artix-7-fpga-development-board/).

-- Image classification with TensorFlowLite's Mobinet
+- Image classification with TensorFlow's Mobinet

-- Object detection with TensorFlowLite's SSD-Mobinet
+- Object detection with TensorFlow's SSD-Mobinet

 - Edge detection using Canny algorithm